LiutkusAdomas/server-list/README.md

 This will open the Cypress Test Runner, where you can run your Cypress tests interactively.

+You will have to run `npm run dev` on a seperate terminal.

 If you aren't familiar with cypress, when opened, select 'E2E testing' and then Electron, then test suites should appear and you can watch them through the Cypress client

 ## Installing Dependencies